NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC has been extensively studied by using both NS-2 simulation and test-bed experiments covering a wide range of network environments.
 More information can be found in {{HKLRX06}}.
+Additionally, there is decade-long deployment experience with CUBIC on the Internet.

 Same as AIMD TCP, CUBIC is a loss-based congestion control algorithm.
 Because CUBIC is designed to be more aggressive (due to a